Wrapping up 2020 and kicking it to the curb

 I could say all the same things about Dwayne, from PMACA.
 He’s also helped me with some projects, including my rifle and Charger Takedown chassis builds.
 And answered emails at odd hours.
 Joseph, from Enoch Industries likewise hooked me up, and was supportive of my alternate Charger.
 Putting a heavy barrel in a light chassis wasn’t what I planned, but it worked.
 Then that barrel found a new home in a Midwest Industries chassis.
 Which ended up being used for my AR-themed Charger, and then rifle.

 I needed a few barrels to go with those chassis’

-Louis, from WhistlePig GunBarrelCo. put up with a lot of questions, and a last-minute order change.
-If anyone’s wondering, I paid full price for all three of my barrels.
+Louis, from WhistlePig GunBarrelCo. put up with a lot of questions, and a last-minute order change. **Note that WhistlePig is now known as Acculite22.com.** If anyone’s wondering, I paid full price for all three of my barrels.
 Worth every penny too.
 My neighbor Matt, from Summit Precision, helped me get my Enoch Industries project back on track with a sweet custom carbon fiber Charger barrel.
 Plus another for review.
 He should be filling backorders soon, so jump on that.
 Another friend/neighbor, Mark, from Barrelthreading.com, contributed to a few projects as well.
 And I can’t forget the folks at Adaptive Tactical.
 Their Tac-Hammer for the Charger was the purchase that drew me back into custom 10/22s.

 All that other stuff